alexdpn/job-scheduler/README.md

 ![Alt text](src/main/resources/results/s5.png)

 5. We submit 3 jobs with the following priorities: (4, 4 and 2).
 As we can see in the image, the 2 jobs with priority 4 are executed first.
-Afterwards, the job with the priority 2 are executed.
+Afterwards, the job with the priority 2 is executed.
 We can see that the CountDownLatch works.
    ![Alt text](src/main/resources/results/s6.png)

 ## Notes